cea-trust-platform/trust-documentation/doc/source/user_tutorials/datafile_from_scratch.md

 ## Step 5 : Define the time integration scheme

-Its for you to define what time scheme to use.
+You need to define which time scheme to use.
 Here, we will use the Euler explicit scheme.
-For that, we create an instance of `Scheme_euler_explicit`, I called it `my_scheme`, and we read its parameters.
+For that, we create an instance of `Scheme_euler_explicit`, named `my_scheme`, and we read its parameters.

-This bloc contains a lot of parameters, try to read the comments and insert the bloc in Obstacle.data.
+This block contains many parameters; read the comments carefully and insert the block into `Obstacle.data`.

 	# Define your time scheme; here use explicit #
 	Scheme_euler_explicit my_scheme